 The Blackwell Colliery War Souvenir book – limited print to recognise the commemoration of World War I.

-The remaining six copies are available at the Trust Chapel at £20.00 per copy.
+The last six copies of the limited edition reprint are available at the Trust Chapel at £20.00 per copy.
 Please contact us if you would like to reserve a copy, or call in to the Trust Chapel on Rodgers Lane, Alfreton, any Sunday afternoon, 2-4 pm.
+Copies can be posted out, please message us via our website or Facebook page to make arrangements.

 On 24th June Alfreton & District Heritage Trust presented a talk by Pat Smith on “Tales of Alfreton’s War Memorial” held at the Palmer Morewood Memorial Social Centre.